Third Federal S&L

 It is considered a mid-sized bank overall and is a member of the Mid-Sized Bank Coalition of America.
 It has significant operations in Ohio and Florida.
 In addition, it owns properties in several states, including Ohio, Illinois, New York, and Florida, though most of it is centered in Ohio.
 It lends funds to people to buy homes in 25 states as of 2019.
 It is headquartered in the Cleveland neighborhood of Broadway-Slavic Village.
-Its current CEO is Marc A. Stefanski, the son of Ben S. Stefanski, the association's founder and long time president.
+Its current CEO is Marc A. Stefanski, the son of Ben S. Stefanski, the association's founder and long-time president.
 It holds over 11 billion in assets as of 2019.
 It has over 40 branches and is traded on the NASDAQ as TFSL.
 It has held the highest rating possible from Bauer Financial, which is a banking industry rating service in Coral Gables.
 TFSL has held this rating since 1994.
-It was also named Best In-State Bank at No. 90 by Forbes in 2019, ahead of major player KeyCorp at No. 97.
+Forbes also named it Best In-State Bank at No. 90 in 2019, ahead of major player KeyCorp at No. 97.